cmu-sei/Challenge-Server/README.md

 ## Service Logger

 The Challenge Server comes with an additional `service_logger` that can be used to collect logs service logs from other VMs in the challenge environment.
-Use the [service_logger config file](./monitored_services/services_config.yml) and [systemd service](./monitored_services/monitoredServices.service) to enable this additional functionality.
+This additional feature is detailed more [here](./src/README.md)

 ## Startup Configuration

 You can use the Challenge Server as a central location for configuring all the machines in your environment.

 1. Write a startup script (or more than 1) that will remotely configure each machine in your environment to the challenge's specifications.
-Place all startup scripts in the [custom_scripts](custom_scripts) directory and ensure they are executable (`chmod +x <your_script>`)
+Place all startup scripts in the [custom_scripts](./src/custom_scripts) directory and ensure they are executable (`chmod +x <your_script>`)
 1. You can use ssh, psexec, powershell remoting, or any other way to remotely manage each machine in your environment.
 1. Your startup script should log all important actions/results to standard out.
 1. You can optionally use the `required_services` section to block startup scripts from running until required services are available.
 This is useful in cases where you need SSH to be available on a target machine for your startup script to function as intended.

-Example startup scripts are [here](./custom_scripts/).
+Example startup scripts are [here](./src/custom_scripts/).

 ## Grading